Google Analytics: How Reliable Is It and How to Correctly Measure Affiliate Clicks

 If you’re worried about GDPR and accurate data, GA isn’t the only option.

-Do you want to measure real clicks without predictions?
+The Question: Do you want to measure real clicks without predictions?
+Then Matomo wins.

 If you want quick, free, trend-based data, choose GA4.